Harish225/speech_analysis/README.md

 - [] Prototype 3 - Due: Dec 1
 - [] Final Presentation - Due: Dec 8-10

-#### For assignment:
-- [] Get UNM logo
-- [] Supplement Replace Speech App in upper left corner with UNM logo
-- [] Ensure Speaker is associated with a user
-- [] Ensure Phoneme is associated with a user
-- [] Create instructions for the students
-- [] Spec tests for ruby code
-- [] Spec tests for Javascript code
-- [] Implement concept of administrative account
-- [] Remove unnecessary components to project
-- [] Ensure no TODO's remain in code comments
-- [] Steal UNM favicon
-- [] Create nice page for login/signup - see https://stark-woodland-7238.herokuapp.com/ for contextual example

 #### Jayson:
 - [x] Create initial project skeleton
 - [x] Fix layout of git repo